-Bodh Gaya, Bihar, is a pious pilgrimage site for different religions, but primarily for Buddhists.
+Bodh Gaya in Bihar, is a pious pilgrimage site for different religions, but primarily for Buddhists.
 In fact, tourists from across the world visit this place of high prominence.
-The tourist spot got its name registered on the world map for being the land where Gautama Buddha attained enlightenment.
-Bodh Gaya marks its presence on the list of UNESCO world heritage sites for its magnificent Mahabodhi temples and tourist destinations like Bodhi Tree, Thai Monastry and Great Buddha Statue that are worth stopping at.
+This tourist spot got its name registered on the world map for being the land where Gautama Buddha attained enlightenment.
+Bodh Gaya marks its presence on the list of UNESCO world heritage sites for its magnificent Mahabodhi Temples and tourist destinations like Bodhi Tree, Thai Monastry and Great Buddha Statue that are worth stopping at.

 Bodh Gaya is known for the popular Gautama Buddha Statue in a meditative state, and a Bodhi Tree beneath which Siddhartha meditated and attained enlightenment.
 A Mahabodhi temple that was built in the 7th century is another popular tourist attraction in Bodh Gaya.
 Apart from being a Buddhist pilgrimage site the place also holds special significance for Hindu Devotees.